 How To Support Someone With An Eating Disorder

 If you find your loved ones battling an eating disorder, then your support will play a key role in their recovery.
-Outside their treatment and therapy, your care and understanding of how they might be feeling are vital.
+Outside their treatment, eating disorder support groups, and therapy, your care and understanding of how they might be feeling are vital.

 Eating disorders affect every individual differently.
 You can encourage them to seek treatment, which might be a difficult thing for them to do.